Everyone wants perfect skin, but few are fortunate enough to have it.

 Laser Skin Resurfacing Training at National Laser Institute

-Did you know you can become a certified cosmetic laser technician after just 1-2 weeks of training from National Laser Institute?
+Did you know you can become a certified cosmetic laser technician after just two weeks of training from the National Laser Institute?

 With over a decade of excellence, we provide you with both classroom education and clinical hands-on training for the most comprehensive training experience.

 Our cosmetic laser courses are taught by some of the industry’s leading experts, including cosmetic laser techs, nurses, physicians and skin care specialists with up to 20 years of experience in the field.
 During didactic (classroom) education, you will learn from up to 13 different instructors alone!

 In the classroom, you will learn things like laser biophysics and tissue interaction, patient selection, patient care and more!
 This will prepare you for your hands-on training.